 Cynthia Thompson always knew there was something special, approximately the Amelia Givin Library in Mount Holly Springs.
 Its architecture and history make the construction at 114 N. Baltimore St. A fixture of the downtown with design capabilities that catch the attention.
 “It’s gotten a number of the press through the years,” stated Thompson, library director.
 “We are thrilled to be a part of the book.
 It’s outstanding to be blanketed.”

-The oldest public library in Cumberland County is certainly one of 100 libraries throughout the U.S. Featured in “The Library Book” posted this April via the Aperture Foundation.
-Aperture is a non-profit employer that connects the photo network to audiences either in person, in print, or online, according to www.Aperture.Org.
+The oldest public library in Cumberland County is certainly one of 100 libraries throughout the U.S. Featured in “The Library Book,” posted this April via the Aperture Foundation.
+According to www.Aperture.Org, aperture is a non-profit employer that connects the photo network to audiences in person, in print, or online, according to www.Aperture.Org.

-Several years in the past, online pix of the Amelia Givin Library drew the attention of Tom Schiff, an insurance agent from Cincinnati, Ohio.
-An amateur photographer for over 60 years, Schiff changed into traveling the united states looking for libraries old and new, massive and small, to exhibit in an e-book.
+Several years ago, online pix of the Amelia Givin Library drew the attention of Tom Schiff, an insurance agent from Cincinnati, Ohio.
+An amateur photographer for over 60 years, Schiff changed into traveling the United States looking for libraries old and new, massive and small, to exhibit in an e-book.

-“What I saw appeared interesting,” Schiff said Wednesday, recalling the net studies he carried out at the same time as on an excursion via New England and the Mid-Atlantic states.
+“What I saw appeared interesting,” Schiff said Wednesday, recalling the net studies he carried out simultaneously on an excursion via New England and the Mid-Atlantic states.

-The Mount Holly Library become indexed at the National Register of Historic Places.
+The Mount Holly Library became indexed in the National Register of Historic Places.
 Two features made the building named for a multimillionaire heiress stand out amongst local Victorian-generation homes.

 But what drew Schiff to the assets had been the Moorish Fretwork okay screens that separate the circular library room and reading rooms from the central foyer.
 Composed of interlacing spindles, the displays are in a woodworking style that survives in just a few different buildings in the U.S., all private homes.